 4. You may also need to enable Apache's rewrite and php5 modules.
-On Debian/Ubuntu, you can do this with thea2enmod
+On Debian/Ubuntu, you can do this with the a2enmod command:

 '''

 sudo a2enmod rewrite php5

 '''

 The server should respond:

 '''

 Enabling module rewrite.

 Module php5 already enabled

 Run '/etc/init.d/apache2 restart' to activate new configuration!

 '''